 However, as noted above if an applicant had their record expunged or part of their record expunged those employers who are covered under this act would not be permitted to ask about an applicant’s criminal record during an initial interview.

-Am I eligible for an Expungement?
+Am I eligible for an Expungement in New Jersey?

 The New Jersey Expungement law N.J.S.A.
 2C:52-1 through N.J.S.A.
 2C:52-32 carefully defines who is eligible to expunge a criminal record.
 An eligible person must prepare a Petition for Expungement and file it in the Superior Court in the county where the arrest or prosecution took place.
 Generally, you may have your record expunged for a conviction was for an indictable offense (generally an offense punishable by six months of jail time or more), for a disorderly person offense (generally an offense punishable by less than six months of jail time), or for a violation of a municipal ordinance.